Trade guide

 How much do steel erectors earn in the UK?▼

 Steel erectors earn £30,000-£45,000 employed.
 Experienced self-employed erectors earn £180-£280 per day.
-Rates are higher on complex projects, high-rise buildings, and specialized structures.
+Rates are higher on complex projects, high-rise buildings, and specialist structures.
 London and major infrastructure projects pay premium rates.

 Is steel erection dangerous?▼